 Upon receipt of the contract deliverables and draft invoice, Project Manager(s) review the deliverables to assure that all contract requirements have been satisfied.
-If the deliverables do not meet contract requirements, the contractor is notified in writing of the deficiencies of their invoice and/or deliverables.
-If the deliverables meet the contract requirements, the Project Manager provides written certification of acceptance to the contractor and requests an official invoice from the contractor.
-The invoice is then routed, with proper documentation, to the SWQB financial team for processing.
+If the deliverables do not meet contract requirements, the contractor is notified in writing of the deficiencies in their invoice and/or deliverables.
+If the deliverables meet the contract requirements, the Project Manager certifies the invoice and routes it, with proper documentation, to the SWQB financial team for processing.